 As empires have fallen and powers have shifted, the manor has remained an important fixture in the city—so much so that the Peruvian government has recognized the building's significance by deeming it a national historical monument.

-When you reserve your space through National Geographic Unique Lodges of the World, you'll be invited on an exclusive architectural tour of this historic manor with the lodge manager.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Inkaterra La Casona, National Geographic guests are invited on an exclusive architectural tour of this historic manor with the lodge manager.
 Hear tales from the manor's long and intriguing past, and learn about the restoration process that brought this colonial gem back to its original glory.

 Inkaterra La Casona has strong ties to the local communities in and around Cusco and hires all of its staff from the immediate area, bringing a range of professional opportunities to local job seekers.
 The lodge works with nearby schools, hosting environmental conservation workshops for students and connecting them to relevant activities.
 Inkaterra La Casona also organizes donation campaigns for surrounding rural villages, providing them with clothes, school supplies, and other needed commodities.